 What causes male pattern baldness?

 Genetics, age and the hormone dihydrotestosterone are all factors in male pattern baldness.
-These three elements all have an effect on your hair’s growth cycle.
+These three elements all affect your hair’s growth cycle.
 The growth cycle will begin to weaken as you get older and hair follicles start to shrink.

 Difference between normal hair loss and advancing male pattern baldness